 What are the best oil paints for painting miniatures?
 For most miniature painters, acrylic model paints have been the standard media.
-The reason oil paints are less common among mini painters is due to their longer dry/cure time, requirement for a proper solvent or thinner, potential toxicity, and longer clean up.
-Brush work and blending techniques with oil paints is also very different than acrylic painting.
-However, with some knowledge and practice, you’ll find the benefits of painting miniatures with oil paints can far outweigh many of its drawbacks.
-Oil paints have a definite place in miniature painting, even for wargaming models like those for Warhammer 40k, Age of Sigmar, or Bolt Action.
+But, oil paints have a definite place in miniature painting, especially for scale modelers, and even for wargame model painting like those for Warhammer 40k, Age of Sigmar, or Bolt Action.

 In this article, I show you some of the key features and techniques you should know about using oil paints for miniature painting.
 I also review the top 10 best oil paints for miniatures and models.